List of Strain: Strategic Armored Infantry characters: Sara Werec

-After being defeated by Ralph, Sara appears to suffer from post-traumatic stress disorder.
+The series recounts that after being defeated by Ralph, Sara appears to suffer from post-traumatic stress disorder.
 Despite her defeat and disgrace instigated by her traitorous brother (which she escapes by cutting her hair, renaming herself Sara Cruz, and transferring to another academy), and the bullying she endures from the bitter and confused Gambee pilots, Sara is completely focused on learning the truth about Ralph's betrayal.
 Her most precious possession is a musical pendant given to her by Ralph, until it is stolen (presumably by the jealous Isabella) in Episode 2, after which she finds the doll she calls "Emily".
 Soon afterwards, Sara discovers that, against all expectations, Emily allows her to pilot a Strain again, giving her control of the Ink Strain Ram-Dass.
 Sara considers Emily to be her last hope to finding out the truth, and hopes that Ralph will revert to the kind and loving brother he once was.

 Sara's name comes from the novel's Sara Crewe.